How Probation Works in Criminal Cases

 Examples

-- 2Weekly meetings with probation officer
+- 2Weekly meetings with a probation officer and mandatory drug testing

 Related Terms